datacamp/r-package-parser/README.md

 R Package that builds on Hadley Wickham's `pkgdown` package, to parse R Documentation to be used on R Documentation.
 This package is being used in the pipeline of lambda workers.

+We have forked our own version of `pkgdown` which we use here: https://github.com/datacamp/pkgdown

 ## How it works

 1. Read messages from [rdocs-r-worker](https://us-east-1.console.aws.amazon.com/sqs/v2/home?region=us-east-1#/queues/https%3A%2F%2Fsqs.us-east-1.amazonaws.com%2F301258414863%2Frdoc-r-worker) SQS queue.
 This will contain the packages that need to be processed.
 The message types are documented in the [/docs](/docs) folder.